 NLCS UK has been ranked number one in the UK for International Baccalaureate results with an average Diploma score never dipping below 40 points.
 In 2016 the school saw an average score of 41.7.

 The South Korea school which is only in its third year for IBDP has an average of 38 points – on a par with the highest ranking schools in East Asia.

 “We thought there was room for a high performing IB school,” said founding headmaster, Daniel Lewis, who also headed up the development and launch of the Jeju school.
 “People might think there is some confusion over a British school using the IB curriculum, but we just want the best.
 (The IB) Is the most consistent curriculum in the world… for us it is a really easy decision to make.”

 In addition to offering the core IB curriculum, NLCS Dubai will also offer a range of other subjects and extra-curricular activities.
-This will include offering Mandarin, alongside German initially and other modern languages from 2018/19 as well as an extensive range of academic, artistic and sporting pursuits, ranging from taekwondo to horse riding, to fencing and sailing.
-Additional languages are expected to be added from September 2019, including Korean, French and Spanish.
+This will include offering Mandarin, alongside German initially and other modern languages, as well as an extensive range of academic, artistic and sporting pursuits, ranging from taekwondo to horse riding, to fencing and sailing.

 The academic programme extends well beyond the classroom and NLCS offers academic societies and after school clubs, such as Economics club, Literature Society and MUN.
 Most activities are covered by the School fees however any activities offered by outside providers such as taekwondo, skiing, sailing and horse riding incur an additional cost.

-In the current school year the school is offering a music trip to China, a History trip to Italy and a Geography trip to Iceland and an exchange trip to the mother school in London.
+In its third year the school was offering a music trip to China, a History trip to Italy, a Geography trip to Iceland and an exchange trip to the mother school in London.